ppouliot/puppet-openstack_hyper_v/README.md

-Windows (A module for building Windows/Hyper-V OpenStack Compute nodes)
+OpenStack-Hyper-V (A module for building Windows/Hyper-V OpenStack Compute nodes)
 =================================================================

-This modules begins the configuration of a windows compute node for openstack.
+This modules begins the configuration of a openstack-hyper-v compute node for openstack.

 It currently has the beginings of both from package and from source options.